 4. Just as you would write any other academic essay, keep in mind to generate a proper thesis statement and include topic sentences for an easier readability rate.

-Your ToK Essay will constitute of four broad segments
+Your essay will constitute four broad segments

-A strong introduction allows its readers to understand the knowledge question that you’re required to answer, easily.
+A strong introduction allows its readers to understand the knowledge question that you’re required to answer easily.

 Introduce your ToK Essay title accurately and give a few interesting points about it.
-Next, you should write down the thesis statement clearly as this statement is the basic gist of your entire essay where you’re defining key terms and interpreting the primal question.
+Next, you should write down the thesis statement clearly, as this statement is the basic gist of your entire essay where you’re defining key terms and interpreting the primal question.

-Lastly, state your essay’s roadmap as this can help your professors understand the direction of your essay.
+Lastly, state your essay’s roadmap, as this can help your professors understand the direction of your essay.

 The body paragraphs are further divided into three segments.

-1st segment and 2nd segment
+1st and 2nd segments

 Here you research your first Area of Knowledge and draw parallels between it and your question.